An inductive approach to generalized abundance using nef reduction: Introduction

+Note that the phrase ``Conjecture ($*$) holds in dimension $d$ (resp. $\leq d$)" above means that ($*$) holds for all klt pairs $(X,B)$ such that $\dim X =d$ (resp. $\leq d$).\\

-Then $K_X+B+L \equiv M$ for some semiample divisor $M$. \end{theorem} In case $L=0$, such a theorem has been proved by \cite{Am}.
-The main ingredients of the proof are canonical bundle formula and Nakayama-Zariski decomposition.
+In case $L=0$, such a theorem has been proved by \cite{Am}.
+The main ingredients of our proof are the canonical bundle formula for parabolic fibrations \cite{FM} and Nakayama-Zariski decomposition \cite{Nak}.
 We have the following corollary

 \begin{corollary} Generalized abundance holds (in any dimension) in the following two cases:

 \begin{enumerate} \item $n(K_X+B+L)=2$ and $K_X+B \geq 0$, or \item $n(K_X+B+L)=3$ and $\kappa(K_X+B) >0$. \end{enumerate} \end{corollary}